isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

   </thead>
   <tr>
     <td style="font-size:16px;"><b>Entry Requirements for Hong Kong</b></td>
-              <td style="font-size:16px;">Please refer <a href="/hongkong/requirements-and-process">here</a> for information about travel from Singapore to Hong Kong under the travel bubble arrangement.
+              <td style="font-size:16px;">Visitors, who have travelled to Singapore on the ATP and intend to return Hong Kong after their stay in Singapore, should ensure that they meet Hong Kong’s entry requirements. <p style="margin-top:0px; margin-bottom:0px;"></p>Please refer <a href="/hongkong/requirements-and-process">here</a> for information about travel from Singapore to Hong Kong under the travel bubble arrangement.
     </td>
   </tr>